Oil, gas firms begin to shut U.S. Gulf production on storm threat

-HOUSTON (Reuters) - Energy companies in the Gulf of Mexico started shutting in production on Thursday and were evacuating some workers as Tropical Storm Karen headed toward a region producing nearly a fifth of daily U.S. oil output.
+HOUSTON, Oct 3 (Reuters) - Oil and gas companies in the Gulf of Mexico started shutting in production on Thursday and were evacuating some workers as Tropical Storm Karen moved toward the U.S. Gulf Coast.

+Anadarko Petroleum Corp said it halted production at its Neptune platform, with capacity to produce up to 14,000 barrels per day of oil and 23 million cubic feet per day of natural gas.

+The company was also evacuating workers not essential to production from Neptune and other platforms, including the natural gas-only Independence Hub, with capacity to produce up to 1 billion cubic feet of gas per day.

+The Independence Hub is at the easternmost part of the Gulf where oil and gas producers can operate, about 185 miles (297 km) southeast of New Orleans.
+It is located in a Gulf area known as the Mississippi Canyon, which is home to much of the basin’s energy infrastructure, including two of BP Plc’s Gulf platforms.

-The National Hurricane Center expected the storm to move through one of the most productive areas of the Gulf to reach the Gulf Coast between Louisiana and the Florida Panhandle over the weekend.
-It said the storm could become a hurricane before hitting the coast.
+The National Hurricane Center expected the storm to move through Mississippi Canyon toward the Gulf Coast between Louisiana and the Florida Panhandle.
+The NHC said the storm could strengthen into a hurricane before making landfall.

 “All storm hype,” a Gulf refined products trader said on the rise in differentials, which came despite a 1.85-million-barrel inventory build last week in the well-supplied region.